liamcottle/reticulum-meshchat/README.md

 **Discover Peers and start sending messages**

 In the Reticulum Network, you can control an unlimited number of destination addresses.
-One of these specifically could be an LXMF delivery address.
+One of these can be an LXMF delivery address.

 Your Reticulum Identity allows you to have an LXMF address.
 Think of an LXMF address as your very own, secure, end-to-end encrypted, unspoofable, email address routed over a mesh network.